GLOSSARY

 Application in lighting

 A well-known field of application for this technology is lighting with LED luminaires in damp rooms such as bathrooms or outdoors.
 As water, steam or conductive surfaces are often to be expected here, the low voltage value significantly reduces the risk of electric shock.
-Ceiling lights, light strips or other light sources with this safe voltage are also used in living areas to ensure a reliable environment – for example in children’s rooms or above mirrors.

 Security benefits

-This type of voltage offers a number of advantages.
+This type of extra-low voltage offers a number of advantages.
 The most important aspect is undoubtedly the protection of people from dangerous electrical voltages.
 Even if a technical defect or cable breakage occurs, the risk of electric shock remains low – especially if the system has been installed in accordance with VDE standards.

 Typical areas of application